Here’s How To Choose a Kickass Domain Name for Your Startup!

 Here’s how you can choose a great domain name for your startup:

 1) Keep it simple and memorable

 If your business is not as simple as ‘magazine store’ and you need a pathbreaking name still, take inspiration from the likes of Google, Yahoo! and Shazam.
-Think of a name that sounds nice, even though the word itself may not make much sense or may be a new word made up of two existing words.
-For example, www.kleos.space or www.xyber.tech.
+Think of a name that sounds nice, even though the word itself may not make much sense or maybe a new word may be a combination of two existing words.
+For example, kleos.space or xyber.tech.

 3) Brainstorm with online tools